regebro/impress-console/README.rst

     impressConsole().init(css="/path/to/my.css");

+You can also add special css that will only affect the presentation previews.
+This is only necessary if you for some reason need to have different styles in the previews and the actual presentation.

+    impressConsole().init(cssPreview="/path/to/myPreview.css");

 You can now also easily register extra key-events with the ``registerKeyEvent()`` function.
 This is just a convenience method, but it is convenient.
 The function takes three parameters, of which the last one is